meshcloud

 Edit

-Integration Guide
+Integration

 Integration Overview

-Azure relies on Azure Active Directoy (AAD) for authentication and authorization. meshcloud can seamlessly integrate with common AAD setups like Azure Hybrid Identity. meshcloud helps you implement Azure in line with Governance best-practices by integrating Blueprints and Management Groups using Landing Zones
+Azure relies on Azure Active Directoy (AAD) for authentication and authorization. meshcloud can seamlessly integrate with common setups like Azure Hybrid Identity. meshcloud helps you implement Azure in line with Governance best-practices by integrating Blueprints and Management Groups using Landing Zones

 In order to plan and execute a successful integration of Azure using meshcloud, organizations need to consider the following parts described in the sections below.